-“The River Café opened in June of 1977 in a forgotten and abandoned neighborhood by the Brooklyn docks – desolate except for trucks waiting to enter the piers.
-When Michael Buzzy O’Keeffe first “found” this spot, it was barren and devoid of life.
-To him, this small strategic piece of chaotic waterfront was special – lacking any civility, but with wonderful possibilities.
-This was the oasis that he had been searching for.
+The River Café opened in June of 1977 in a forgotten and abandoned neighborhood by the Brooklyn docks – desolate except for trucks waiting to enter the piers.
+When Michael Buzzy O’Keeffe first discovered this spot, it was barren and devoid of life.
+To him, this neglected piece of waterfront was very special – lacking any civility, but with wonderful possibilities.

 It took twelve years of convincing the City before Mr. O’Keeffe obtained approval in 1974 to begin building the restaurant.
 Some of New York’s most important business executives and government officials advised Mr. O’Keeffe that building on the Brooklyn waterfront was extremely dangerous.
 In 1974, New York City was itself struggling with financial problems, and the idea of creating a serious restaurant in one of NYC’s forgotten industrial districts was beyond crazy.